Daboss7173/Daboss7173.github.io/README.md

 Okay, maybe the versions are a bit overwhelming.
 Let's break it down a bit!

+- 1.10.0 | The grand-daddy of all of these Prodigy versions

+  This version is really special, because it's the oldest one on this site!
+This is also the oldest version that has been preserved via the Internet Archive.
+This version features a tutorial that is different from all of these versions!
+You start off in the Academy, but then it falls under attack!
+You help defend the academy by battling off some of the monsters that are attacking the Academy!
+The wizard maker is also different here!
+You also setup which pet you start with in battle just before the battle starts, rather than in the pet menu.

-- 1.11.0 | The oldest version that can run essentially flawlessly.
+- 1.11.0 | Tick... tock... tick... tock...

-  Now don't get me wrong, this isn't the oldest version of Prodigy ever, but it's pretty old!
-Lots of old elements around that aren't seen in newer versions.
-  This was the last archived version to include some classic GUI elements.
+  Ooh boy, this version's wild!
+This version added in Clockwork town!
+This also changed most of the menus in the game, being more static rather than being full of animation, as well as a different, less drawn out tutorial that takes place at the Lamplight Docks, rather than the Academy Entrance.
+The tutorial in this version isn't really that fleshed out though, you don't obtain starter pets or anything of the like.
+Sorta just an in-between phase before 1-17-0 rolled about.

-- 1.16.5 | The oldest version with all of the legacy quests, and the element selection.
+- 1.16.5 | The oldest version with all of the legacy quests!

-  This is a version that I recommend in particular, it's kind of like 1.11.0 - but it's generally a lot more stable.
+  This version was also the last version to include element selection, rather than a spellbook.
+This is a version that I recommend in particular, it's kind of like
+  1.11.0 - but it's generally a lot more stable.
 In fact this version is one of the most stable Prodigy versions on this site!

 - 1.17.0 | The oldest version with tiled maps!